-As I was clearing the clutter out of our bedrooms, closets, basement, cupboards, that my mind, which had previously been so foggy with medications for migraines as well with the lack of estrogen from my impending menopause, my mind was finally crystal clear with words.
+As I was clearing the clutter out of our bedrooms, closets, basement, cupboards, that my mind, which had been so foggy with medications for migraines as well as the lack of estrogen from my impending menopause, my mind was finally crystal clear with words.

 The less I had on the surface of my world, the more I had underneath if that makes any sense.

-Slowly throughout the month of July, even in the midst of migraines here and there, I was still getting in amazing writing sessions.
-I was able to get in over 20,000-plus words while working on my book.
-Words that at times, I HAD NO IDEA I EVEN KNEW EXISTED.
+Slowly, throughout the month of July, even amid migraines here and there, I was still getting in amazing writing sessions.
+I could get in over 20,000-plus words while working on my book.
+Words that I HAD NO IDEA I EVEN KNEW EXISTED.

 I am not even kidding you right now.
 I even wrote that into the book.

-And let me tell you, this book is one thousand times better than that screenplay and it’s not even close to being done.
-As much as I loved creating the screenplay, the book is SO much better, full of amazing little stories about my life, about being a woman, about empowerment.
+And let me tell you, this book is one thousand times better than that screenplay, and it’s not even close to being done.
+As much as I loved creating the screenplay, the book is SO much better, full of amazing brief stories about my life, about being a woman, about empowerment.

 I am not sharing these publicly because some are too personal for the blog, but let’s say that there are people just on the other side, always watching.
 The Universe and karma ARE REAL.
 If you think they aren’t, you are mistaken.

 Then, sadly, Joy literally left our home on July 23, when our beloved parakeet flew out of our house and out of our lives.
 To say I felt defeated was an understatement.
 I couldn’t understand why the Universe would do this to me, why when I listened to it so closely, followed it so intently, why would it do me so dirty?

 For three days, I was sobbing on and off, walking around my home in a daze like a crazy person.